MartinMalinda/vue-concurrency/docs/handling-errors/index.md

 ## Promises and async/await

 A different situation is, when you handle a task via async/await or promise-y way.
 In that case you're expected to catch errors yourself.
 That means `.catch()` if using task like Promise or `try catch` if you're using `async await`.
-This allows proper propagation errors when tasks are being used in other tasks (see [Composing Tasks](/composing-tasks/))
+This allows proper propagation of errors when tasks are being used in other tasks (see [Composing Tasks](/composing-tasks/)).

 ### async/await